 Willingness to fire the accused

 It is important that companies are not in any way protecting the accused.
-Doing so sends the message that harassment is not acceptable and as long as you do your work well you’re saveable.
+Doing so sends the message that harassment is unacceptable, and you’re saveable as long as you do your work well.

 Break the Silence

 All of these start with a conversation.
-This is something the metoo movement has started and employers are responsible to keep thriving.
+This is something the metoo movement has started, and employers are responsible for keeping it thriving.
 Openly addressing concerns, listening, and creating safe spaces is important.